CodePushGo/website/src/content/docs/docs/plugin/cloud-mode/auto-update.md

 #### Dev flow

-When you develop new features, be sure to block `autoUpdate`, as capgo will constatly overwrite your work with the latest update bundle.
+When you develop new features, be sure to block `autoUpdate`, as codepushgo will constatly overwrite your work with the latest update bundle.
 Set `autoUpdate` to false in your config.
 If for some reason you are stuck on an update, you can delete the app and reinstall it.
 Be sure to set `autoUpdate` to false in your config before doing so.